Best Road Trip Outfits 2026: Comfort Meets Style

 The Mid-Layer Magic

-According to Elle magazine's travel style guide, "The cardigan has reclaimed its position as the ultimate road trip companion—modern iterations in cashmere blends and performance fabrics offer sophistication without sacrificing practicality" (source).
+According to Elle magazine's travel style guide, "The cardigan has reclaimed its position as the ultimate road trip companion—modern iterations in cashmere blends and performance fabrics offer sophistication without sacrificing practicality.
+Look for pieces with thoughtful details like reinforced seams and hidden pockets."

 Mid-layer must-haves: